Concerning the Redfall Trademark Dispute:

 If anyone other than me was to receive a Redfall trademark, I would not be able to use that name and thus, would have to stop selling my books and audiobooks under the Redfall brand that I developed.
 I have more books, audiobooks, and a screenplay coming, so I'd like to work out a deal where everyone wins.

-I've tried since December to avoid this, but simply ran out of time due to the rules of the US Trademark and Patent Office (USPTO).
+I've tried since December to avoid this, but simply ran out of time due to the rules of the US Patent and Trademark Office (USPTO).
 I had no choice but to take the next procedural step and file the trademark opposition with the USPTO right before the deadline.
 The USPTO will now rule on who owns the Redfall name in their version of court, which is their role and purpose.
 Win or lose, I wish nobody ill will.

 Nor do I want to stop the game.